Rawang Bypass: History

-Environmental issue
+Environmental issues

 The construction of the second stage took a longer time due to environmental concern towards the project.
 Initially, the planned route was longer, would be built completely on ground level and might run through the Selangor State Heritage Park and Templer Park.
 Due to protests from environmentalists and pressure from local residents who insisted on going ahead with the project despite possible environmental issues, the route was realigned and redesigned, and a 2.7-km viaduct was constructed along the border of the Selangor State Heritage Park to minimize the negative impact towards the critically endangered Giam Kanching trees which is an endemic species and can only be found nowhere else but in the heritage park.
 Through the viaduct construction approach, the affected forest area was reduced from 65 hectares to only 24 hectares.
 The Rawang Bypass FT37 was completed on 21 November 2017, after 12 years of construction.

 Due to the very long construction period, a hoax claiming the opening ceremony of the Rawang Bypass FT37 to be held on 15 November 2017 went viral through social media on 13 November 2017, which was denied by the Malaysian Public Works Department.
 Instead, the actual opening ceremony was held on 28 November 2017.